Stories Embedded in Our Logo

 The ring of listeners in the logo: In the theatre of your mind, can you see them?
 Listeners throughout time, outdoors in the shade, shelter, and beauty of a tree just like GGS' Tea "N" Tales listeners in the Enabling Garden.

 The colour is red.
 Red is the colour that captures the essence of stories.
 Captures the energy of stories, the fire-in-the-belly for stories, the value of stories as in red ruby.
 Red is vitality and passion.
 Red is get-up-and-go and excitement.
 Red is enthusiasm and action.
 Red is strength and courage.
 That's in stories and in storytellers.

 Red has negative connotations too.
-Red is passion, that can be anger, hate, aggression, death, jealousy, anxiety, or cruelty, . . ..
+Red is passion, which can be anger, hate, aggression, death, jealousy, anxiety, or cruelty, . . ..
 Stories have the power to hold these up to scrutiny and discernment for enlightenment and good.
 But in stories there lurks danger, if used, not as a filter to make sense of the world nor motivated to edify but to legitimize and spread with malicious intent to do harm.